csainty/node-raven/README.md

 http://nodejs.org/#download

-See test/003.client.test.js for examples of usage.
-It is still very early days.
+See http://csainty.github.com/node-raven for documentation or the tests for example usage.

 To use this code you need to run the following command to install all dependencies.